-EMERGENCY RETURN POINT - CHIKANISHING CREEK
+RETURN POINT - CHIKANISHING CREEK

-This return trip can be a bit tricky; the entrance to "The Chik" is easy to miss if you do not come at it from the right direction.
+This return trip can be a bit tricky; the entrance to the Chikanishing Creek is easy to miss if you do not come at it from the right direction.
 The best way to go about this is to paddle due north towards the shoreline from the very tip of Philip Edward Island (South Point), then turn your boat westward and paddle between two small islands on your left and the shore on your right.
-This is a marshy area that is deceptively passable and leads into "The Chik".
+This is a marshy area that is deceptively passable and leads into the Chikanishing Creek.

-If paddling the right way, a painted yellow star and a right hand turn street sign, have been put up to help find your way.
-If you pass "The Chik" access point, the East Lighthouse for the town of Killarney will come into view.
+If you are going the right way, you will see a painted yellow star and a right hand turn street sign, which have been put up to help you find your way.
+If you pass the Chikanishing Creek access point you will start to see the East Lighthouse for the town of Killarney.
 This is when you need to turn back and try again.

-Paddle up "The Chik" back to the access point where you have started the paddle just days before.
-Leave the boat here, and Killarney Outfitters will come and pick it up.
-Please return the equipment to the outfitters.
+Paddle up Chikanishing Creek back to the access point where you started.
+You may leave your boat here, and we will come and pick it up.
+Please return your equipment to Killarney Outfitters.
 There is a large grey box in front of the paddle shop for late gear returns.